TMJ 'dysfunction' - Health implications

 • Avoid stuffy environments.

 • Sleep in well-ventilated rooms – If you are prone to a blocked nose, ensure air gets in and can get out of the bedroom.
 Install a ceiling fan to improve air circulation in the bedroom.
+(Please note this may be counterproductive in a dusty environment)

 • You may have to use Sinux nose drops to keep your nostrils clear.
 (Obtainable from boots)